Sebastiano Siviglia: 2009–10

-Siviglia started the 2009–10 season by winning Internazionale at 2009 Supercoppa Italiana.
-As he had only 1-year contract left with Lazio and aged 36, he became less active as starting XI partially due to injury and the coach failed to fine the best central pair.
-Siviglia and Cribari at first were the starting central back under the new coach Davide Ballardini.
-He played both legs of UEFA Europa League play-off round but replaced by Aleksandar Kolarov in the 23 minutes on 27 August 2009.
-He was suffered muscle problem.
+Siviglia started the 2009–10 season by winning against Internazionale in the 2009 Supercoppa Italiana.
+As he had only one year left on his contract with Lazio and aged 36, he became less active as part of the starting XI, partially due to injury and the coach failing to find the best central pair.
+Siviglia and Cribari at first were the starting centre backs under the new coach Davide Ballardini.
+He played both legs of the UEFA Europa League play-off round, but was replaced by Aleksandar Kolarov in the 23rd minute on 27 August 2009, as he suffered muscle problems.

-Siviglia returned on 12 September against Juventus, partnered with Modibo Diakité and lost 0–2.
-In the next match, the opening match of Europa League group stage, the coach preferred Diakité and Cribari, then Siviglia partnered with Diakité again in Serie A round 4.
-In the next match (round 5), in although he was the starter, he was replaced by Cribari in the 35th minute, again due to injury.
+Siviglia returned on 12 September against Juventus, partnering with Modibo Diakité and lost 0–2.
+In the next game, the opening match of the Europa League group stage, the coach preferred Diakité and Cribari, but then Siviglia partnered with Diakité again in the fourth round of Serie A. In the next match (round 5), in although he was the starter, he was replaced by Cribari in the 35th minute, again due to injury.

-Siviglia returned in round 8 against Sampdoria but unusual as right back and Cribari-Diakité were the starting pair.
-He then call-up to the match against Villarreal, but Siviglia did not have a place in the final squad, as the coach preferred Ștefan Radu partnered with Cribari and Diakité was the only central back at the bench.
+Siviglia returned in round 8 against Sampdoria, but as a right back, and Cribari-Diakité were the starting pair.
+For the match against Villarreal, Siviglia did not have a place in the final XI, as the coach preferred Ștefan Radu partnered with Cribari, and Diakité was the only central back on the bench.

-Co-currently with Lazio struggle to win, the starting line-up was unstable.
-Siviglia was not call-up to the match against Bari in round 9, but returned in round 10, this time partnered with Radu in although Cribari and Diakitè also received call-up.
-But the experiment of Ballardini failed again, lost to Cagliari 0–1, the experiment continued in next match, a 1–1 draw with Siena in round 11.
-4 days later he traveled to Spain for the European match against Villarreal, which he partnered with Diakite again and Radu moved back to fullback position, but he was substituted at half-time with Mauro Zárate in order strength the attack.
-Ultimately Lazio lost 1–4.
-Ballardini resumed the experimental Siviglia-Radu pair and the coach dislike Cribari who often collect caution, but the team lost again to Milan in round 12.
-Siviglia then injured again.
+With Lazio struggling to win, the starting line-up was unstable.
+Siviglia was not selected for the match against Bari in round 9, but returned in round 10, this time partnered with Radu, although Cribari and Diakitè also featured.
+But Ballardini's experiment failed again, and they lost to Cagliari 0–1; the experiment continued in the next match, a 1–1 draw with Siena in round 11.
+Four days later, he traveled to Spain for the European match against Villarreal, in which he partnered with Diakite again and Radu moved to fullback position, but he was substituted at half-time with Mauro Zárate in order strengthen the attack.
+Ultimately, Lazio lost 1–4.
+Ballardini resumed the experimental Siviglia-Radu pair and the coach disliked Cribari who often collect yellow cards, but the team lost again to Milan in round 12.
+Siviglia was then injured again.